 Artwork by Sarah Henson

 ´A natural fit; the generous spirit of the old, embracing the enthusiasm of the young.
 Expressive and insightful.´

-The Centenarian Portrait Project by Teenagers is a professional community arts project that promotes inter-generational friendships, celebrates the elders in your community and fights the negative ageing stigma.
+The Centenarian Portrait Project by Teenagers is a community arts initiative that promotes inter-generational friendships, celebrates the super-seniors in your community and fights the negative ageing stigma.

 Via a centenarian and artist call out, our pairs are matched geographically.
 Following this a guided initial introduction takes place led by our team.
 From this point the artists visit their partnered centenarian multiple times.
 During these visits sketches are created, photos shot and a portrait approach established amongst conversation that is always memorable.
 Following these get-to-know-you sessions the artists complete their portraits.
 In addition artists write a text to accompany their work including biographical facts about their subject, interesting stories and approaches to life at 100 and beyond.

 Post exhibition, the portraits are gifted to the centenarians and their families in person by their respective teenage artist.